Frank Field, Baron Field of Birkenhead: Personal beliefs

-Field believes strongly in fighting climate change.
+Field believed strongly in fighting climate change.
 He co-founded the charity Cool Earth with Johan Eliasch.
 Cool Earth protects endangered rainforest and works with the local communities to combat climate change.
-Field was the instigator of the idea of a global Commonwealth network of protected forests, though he failed to raise political interest for a number of years; according to Field, when Queen Elizabeth II was told about the idea, she supported it enthusiastically, and the initiative was launched as the Queen's Commonwealth Canopy in 2015.
+Field was the instigator of the idea of a global Commonwealth network of protected forests, though he failed to raise political interest for a number of years; according to Field, when Queen Elizabeth II was told about the idea, she supported it enthusiastically, and the initiative was launched as The Queen's Commonwealth Canopy in 2015.

-In 2010 he chaired the Liverpool City Region Poverty and Life Chances Commission to create a new strategy for the Government in order to abolish child poverty.
+In 2010 he chaired the Liverpool City Region Poverty and Life Chances Commission to create a new strategy for the Government to abolish child poverty.

-Field believes in reducing the time-limit within which women can have an abortion, and in stripping abortion providers such as Marie Stopes of their counselling role and handing it to organisations not linked to abortion clinics.
-With the Conservative MP Nadine Dorries, he has been vocal in two defeated attempts to legislate for such a reform in Parliament.
-He was a prominent Eurosceptic within the Labour Party, and declared on 20 February 2016 that he would campaign to leave the EU.
+Field believed in reducing the time-limit within which women can have an abortion, and in stripping abortion providers such as Marie Stopes of their counselling role and handing it to organisations not linked to abortion clinics.
+With the Conservative MP Nadine Dorries, he was vocal in two defeated attempts to legislate for such a reform in Parliament.
+He was a prominent Eurosceptic within the Labour Party and declared on 20 February 2016 that he would campaign to leave the EU.
 In January 2019, the supporters page of the Labour Leave website listed only two MPs, Labour's Kate Hoey and Field.

 Personal life

-Field is an active member of the Church of England, a former chairman of the Churches Conservation Trust and a member of the Church of England General Synod.
-Field's political and religious views are most clearly expressed in his book Neighbours From Hell where he discusses what might replace the "largely beneficial effect" of evangelical Christianity.
+Field was an active member of the Church of England, a former chairman of the Churches Conservation Trust and a member of the Church of England General Synod.
+In 1983, while a member of General Synod, Frank responded to the plight of a number of divorced clergy wives and helped them found Broken Rites, a self help organisation that supports separated and divorced clergy spouses and civil partners and also lobbies for fair treatment for them. [www.brokenrites.org] Field's political and religious views were most clearly expressed in his book Neighbours From Hell where he discusses what might replace the "largely beneficial effect" of evangelical Christianity.
 Between 2005 and 2015, Field was chairman of the Cathedral Fabrics Commission for England – the national body that controls the care, conservation and repair or development of cathedrals.
-In 2007 he was appointed as chairman of the 2011 King James Bible Trust, which was established to celebrate the 400th anniversary of the King James Bible.
+In 2007 he was appointed chairman of the 2011 King James Bible Trust, which was established to celebrate the 400th anniversary of the King James Bible.